ScAAN/waterfrontmap/README.md

    to get these on the map. unsure how best to do it without making the map seem too busy, maybe either in the top-left box or another clickable box
- - [ ] for % POC: use same breakdown and color scheme as in their maps
+ - [x] for % POC: use same breakdown and color scheme as in their maps
  - [ ] for % below poverty line: same, also ideally below 200%
    poverty. we've had trouble finding this; if we can't find it, then we'll ask them to see if they have that data lying around
- - [ ] add median household income. pretty sure this is in the census data
+ - [x] add median household income. pretty sure this is in the census data
  - [ ] add Emergency Management Evacuation Zones, which are probably from the city office of emergency management (Colin is looking into this)
  - [ ] add FEMA flood plain zones, which I believe we've already found
- - [ ] add Sandy Inspected Zones, they said New York Times had a map showing this.
+ - [ ] add Sandy Impacted Zones, they said New York Times had a map showing this.
 I found [this](https://archive.nytimes.com/www.nytimes.com/packages/html/newsgraphics/2012/1029-hurricane-updates/ipad.html) and